-22.1.
-Referrals 127
+20.1.
+Referrals 107

-22.2 Enabling Logging for LDAP
+20.2 Enabling Logging for LDAP

-To enable logging for LDAP, you must set the level to DEBUG in the Tower Settings configuration window:
+To enable logging for LDAP, you must set the level to DEBUG in the Settings configuration window:

-- 1. Click the Settings () icon from the left navigation pane and select System. - 2.
-From the System configuration page, click the Logging tab. - 3.
-Scroll down to the bottom and set the Logging Aggregator Level Threshold field to Debug.
+- 1. Click Settings from the left navigation pane and click to select Logging settings from the System list of options. - 2.
+Click Edit. - 3.
+Set the Logging Aggregator Level Threshold field to Debug.